HumanBrainProject/model-curation/README.md

 python update_DB.py Local-to-Spreadsheet
 ```

 Note that if some metadata entries are not already present in the Knowledge Graph (e.g. `model_scope`, `cell_type`, ...), it should be manually created using the [Knowledge Graph Editor](https://kg-editor.humanbrainproject.eu/).
-Once all metadata information do exist in the Knowledge Graph, re-run the above command `Addd-KG-Metadata-to-Local` to insure the cross-linking to Knowledge Graph entries.
+Once all metadata information do exist in the Knowledge Graph, re-run the above command `Add-KG-Metadata-to-Local` to insure the cross-linking to Knowledge Graph entries.

 You can now visualize the result in the *Model Entries* sheet:
 ![fixed1](docs/example_ME_fixed.png)